JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_types.md

 | fileExtensions    | The list of file extensions associated with the product.                 |
 | modules           | The list of modules of the product.                                      |

-### assertSupportedVersion()
+### validateSupportedVersion()
-{#ProductInfo-assertSupportedVersion}
+{#ProductInfo-validateSupportedVersion}

-Asserts that the resolved IntelliJ Platform is supported by checking against the minimal supported IntelliJ Platform version.
+Validates that the resolved IntelliJ Platform is supported by checking against the minimal supported IntelliJ Platform version.

 If the provided version is lower, an `IllegalArgumentException` is thrown with an appropriate message.